 The most scholarly and complete reference on the important era leading from grand Baroque excesses to personal Romantic explorations of self, nature and god.

-A highly respected volume on one of the most important, and least written about, periods in art history.
+A highly respected art history book on one of the most important, and least written about, periods in art history.

-By the most acclaimed art historians and authors, Allison Lee Palmer, this historical dictionary provides short but substantial profiles of the most important artists, works, movements and philosophies of this crucial period.
+One of art history books, by the most acclaimed art historians and authors, Allison Lee Palmer, this historical dictionary provides short but substantial profiles of the most important artists, works of art, movements and philosophies of this crucial period.